Leo's dev blog

 Download and install iTerm2, it's a better replacement for the default Mac Terminal app.
 Remember to drag the downloaded app to the Applications folder so you can launch it from the Launchpad.

-iIterm2 comes with a bunch of beautiful themes, you can choose the one you like.
+iTerm2 comes with a bunch of beautiful themes, you can choose the one you like.
 For me, I'm using the Solarized Light theme since I prefer light mode.

 Homebrew

 Homebrew is a package manager for macOS that makes it easy to install and manage softwares.
+First, you will need to install the Command Line Developer Tools for Xcode with:

 xcode-select --install